 What we think of ourselves goes much farther in defining who we are than what others think.
 A change of circumstances may trigger it, but the real change lies within ourselves.
 Our own self-value beats a red nose or bent antler any day.
 Where we stand makes a difference

 Like it or not, texting has become a huge part of many people’s lives.
 At least one estimate I saw recently suggested that the average high school student sends about 300 texts in the course of a day!
-While some of us haven’t adjusted to this way of communicating, it is growing by leaps and bounds.
+While some of us are still adjusting to this way of communicating, it is growing by leaps and bounds.
 So I shouldn’t have been surprised to discover an amazing person and an amazing resource that’s all about texting.
 The amazing person is Nancy Lubin.
 The amazing resource is the Crisis Text Line.

 There are some similarities to the traditional Crisis Phone Lines, but there are also some amazing differences.
 The program has already handled nearly ten million text messages ranging from addiction to sexual abuse to suicidal thoughts.
 Anyone can send the simple message “go” (or “Hello” or “start”) to 741-741.
 It’s confidential, anonymous, and free.
 An automated response will ask about the crisis… and here’s where this gets really amazing.
 Thanks to data and algorithms, the response to the question will ensure that the text goes to a counselor trained to handle that specific type of crisis.

 I discovered the Crisis Text Line while preparing for the upcoming classes I’ll be teaching.
 I also just learned that an agency in the area is sending some of their employees to one of those Suicide Awareness Classes and that’s encouraging!
 These classes are not just for school employees, nor do they demand or expect more than you can give.
-Just helping make information like the crisis text line available can be effect support to someone who’s troubled.
+Just helping make information like the crisis text line available can be an effective support to someone who’s troubled.
 (Information will be distributed during the class, but you can also access it at http://www.crisistextline.org/.
-There’s even a flyer you can post with the number to text as a tear off portion.)
+There’s even a flyer you can post with the number to text as a tear-off portion.)

 Someone who may not want to talk may be very willing to text.
 Let’s get this number out and available: 741-741.